gfbarbieri/intro-data-analysis-python/README.md

 Step 4: Type "python" and hit enter.
 If you installed Python/Anaconda appropriately, it should list the Python version (3.7.3), as well as some ancillary information.
 If you see a line with ">>>", great, and if you're feeling ambitious, type "2 + 2" and press enter.

 **You're good to go!**

+## _My Pledge to You_
+Python is a fighter jet when most of the time we want a hand-glider--making it an overwhelming tool to begin with.
+The biggest hurdle to using Python fluidly is that you _must know a little bit about how your computer works_, something those who design programs your computer work tirelessly to help you avoid.

+With that said, I will at times deliberately exchange thoroughness for practicality and decisiveness that may offend an advanced user.
+However, _I promise to never lie to you_ and that _you will not need to unlearn what I show you through this course_.
+Yes, you will always need to learn new tools or new ways to perform a familiar task.
+Python is a gigantic ecosystem, but I won't let a scary forest stop us from setting up a small camp among the trees.